Bayesian test of normality versus a Dirichlet process mixture alternative: A Dirichlet mixture of normals method for testing normality

 \subsection{Precision parameter and Bayes factor reporting}

 With $(\omega_1,\omega_2)$ chosen as in \eqref{eq:omega}, our alternative model and the Bayes factor depend only on the specification of the scalar precision parameter $\alpha$.
-As discussed in Section \ref{SS:omega}, different values of $\alpha$ allows different amounts and modes of variation of the alternative from the null; see also Figure~\ref{fig:omegas}.
-Following \citet{berger.guglielmi.2001} we recommend computing the Bayes factor for a range of $\alpha$ values, and presenting them side by side in the form of a plot.
-In our examples, we consider a range of $\alpha$ values comparable to that suggested by \citet{escobar1994}.
+As discussed in Section \ref{SS:omega}, different values of $\alpha$ allows different amounts and modes of variation of the alternative from the null; see also Figure \ref{fig:omegas}.
+Following \citet{berger2001bayesian} we recommend computing the Bayes factor for a range of $\alpha$ values, and presenting them side by side in the form of a plot.
+In our examples, we consider a range of $\alpha$ values comparable to that suggested by \citet{escobar1994estimating}.
 From this plot, the user is free to choose his or her favorite summary of evidence against the null.
 Various scalar summaries of evidence against $H_0$ can be obtained from this plot.
-A particularly interesting summary is the minimum Bayes factor. \citet{berger.guglielmi.2001} comment: \begin{quote} If this minimum is not small, then there is no reason to doubt $H_0$.
-Of course, even if this minimum is small, $H_0$ should not be summarily rejected, because the minimum is achieved by searching for the most favorable prior for $H_1$, for the given data, which clearly results in a bias against $H_0$, but, at least, it is useful to know that there are alternatives that better explain the data. \end{quote} An average of the $\alpha$-indexed Bayes factors could also be considered, such as a weighted harmonic mean with respect to some probability density $\pi_\alpha$ on $\alpha$.
-This gives an overall Bayes factor for the composite alternative that combines the $\alpha$-indexed family of alternative models through the prior specification $\alpha \sim \pi_\alpha$.
-However, a non-subjective choice of $\pi_\alpha$ remains an open question \citep[][]{dorazio2009}.
-The minimum Bayes factor may also be interpreted as the ``empirical Bayes'' Bayes factor because it corresponds to the Type II maximum likelihood estimate of $\alpha$.
+A particularly interesting summary is the minimum Bayes factor. \citet{berger2001bayesian} comment: \begin{quote} If this minimum is not small, then there is no reason to doubt $H_0$.
+Of course, even if this minimum is small, $H_0$ should not be summarily rejected, because the minimum is achieved by searching for the most favorable prior for $H_1$, for the given data, which clearly results in a bias against $H_0$, but, at least, it is useful to know that there are alternatives that better explain the data. \end{quote} Some sort of average of the Bayes factors could also be considered.
+In particular, a weighted harmonic mean of the Bayes factors, weighted according to some probability density $\pi_\alpha$ on $\alpha$, gives the overall Bayes factor with respect to the composite alternative that combines the $\alpha$-indexed family of alternative models through the prior specification $\alpha \sim \pi_\alpha$.
+However, a non-subjective choice of $\pi_\alpha$ remains an open question \citep[][]{dorazio2009selecting}.
+Note also that the minimum Bayes factor may be interpreted as the ``empirical Bayes'' Bayes factor because it corresponds to the Type II maximum likelihood estimate of $\alpha$.